 If your cat doesn’t feel stable in the litter box, he or she may deal by only going halfway in the box.
 You might witness your cat digging in the box with only his or her front half inside.
 If you’re lucky, your cat might turn around to finish the job—but it’s just as likely that he or she will leave a deposit outside the box instead.
 This kind of behavior could be because your litter box is too small, so be sure your cat has plenty of room to turn around.

 3. Your cat flings litter outside the box.

 All cats like to dig, but if yours gets a little too enthusiastic, you might have too much litter in the box.
 This behavior can happen when there’s too much “caving in” when your cat digs, making it hard for your cat to feel like the hole is deep enough.
 Frenzied digging is the result, often leaving litter scattered around the room.

 4. You find yourself hiding from the problem.

 A clean layer of litter can make the box look clean—but if you find yourself adding more litter to buy yourself time between cleanings, you may end up making the problem worse.
-This is especially true if you use clay litter, which can form hard, cement-like masses on the bottom or sides of the box, making cleanup extra difficult.
+This is especially true if you use clay litter, which can form hard, heavy clumps on the bottom or sides of the box, making cleanup extra difficult.
 Instead of trying to bury the mess, look for an alternative that gives you a cleaner litter box with less litter.
-World’s Best Cat Litter™ harnesses the concentrated power of naturally absorbent corn to form faster, more effective clumps.
-Surrounding litter stays clean and dry, so cleanup is a breeze and there’s no need to “top off the box” when you scoop.

 When it comes to cat litter, less is more!